james-coulter/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is abbreviated for Document Object Model.
+It is essentially an API that allows a document (such as HTML) to be accessed (through JS in our case) and manipulated.
+It is structured and presented just like a html document, wherein it is laid out like a tree, and objects can be nested inside one another.

 2. What is an event?

+In short, an event is any interaction between JS and HTML can be an event.
+Examples of events would be a page loading, or the use of eventListener()

 3. What is an event listener?

+An Event Listener is a method that tells the browser to execute a portion of code after being invoked using a specific event.
+Examples of this would be 'click', 'mousedown', 'mouseover', 'mouseout', etc.

 4. Why would we convert a NodeList into an Array?

+A NodeList can only be manipulated/accessed essentially via a forEach(), so it would only make sense to convert it to a standard array where we can access and manipulate the data to however we need.

 5. What is a component?

+A component has a not so lucid definition.
+Essentially it is a unit that can be comprised of JS, HTML, and CSS that can be called upon and reused within an application/website.

 ### Git Set up